 Volunteering isn’t just for enhancing the CV, it’s also wonderful at warming the soul and broadening the smile.
 Providing skills, knowledge and experience which will come in handy later on in life.
 It’s impossible not to smile when surrounded with my animal friends!
 Working with animals requires lots of practical work experience, which I can proudly say I enjoy doing more than anything else.

-Learning extends beyond textbooks and lecture theaters, it also comes in the form of staying outdoors all day and receiving strange looks whilst sitting on a bus smelling of Goats after mucking out with a Giraffe painted on your face.
+Learning extends beyond textbooks and lecture theatres, it also comes in the form of staying outdoors all day and receiving strange looks whilst sitting on a bus smelling of Goats after mucking out with a Giraffe painted on your face.

 I want to give a little insight into my favourite place to spend my time:

 Little Owl Farm is my favourite place with my favourite people (and animals) located in Oldham.

 They say ‘home is where the heart is’, something that became apparent to me during my continuous volunteering at Little Owl Farm, a place I’ll treasure in my heart forever, as I enter the warm embrace of my animal friends, alongside my people friends: Cindy, John and Izaak who I like to think of as my little family.
 All of who bring me infinite happiness and show me nothing but kindness.
 I began volunteering there in 2017, with my only regret being that I didn’t find it sooner.
 Spending two hours on three buses travelling there is always worth it to be in a place I feel so welcome and at home.
 Some may think that’s crazy; I’ll travel any distance for Goat and Cindy hugs.
 Plus, it seems like nothing at all whilst I sit eagerly waiting to see what the day will have in store for me.